 Donors can leverage non-par whole life insurance to leave a lasting legacy gift for a charitable organization or cause.

-In summary, non-participating whole life insurance is most suitable for individuals and business owners seeking permanent protection, guaranteed stability, tax-advantaged supplemental retirement income, or strong estate planning solutions.
+In summary, non-participating whole life insurance is most suitable for individuals and business owners seeking permanent protection, guaranteed stability, tax-advantaged supplemental retirement income, or robust estate planning.

 What Does Non-Par Whole Life Insurance Cost?